ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/referendum.rst

 ===========================================

 After many weeks of testing, the ``eosio.forum`` contract was ready for the release.
-EOS Canada proposed that this contract
+EOS Canada proposed that this contract be
 `deployed to a system contract account <https://github.com/eoscanada/proposals/blob/master/deployforum.md>`_ ``eosio.forum`` so that all users know that this is the official referendum contract that they can have faith in.
 The smart contract would also be fully under the control of the Block Producers collectively, and thus of the EOS mainnet itself.

-The EOS community has approved this proposal in January 2019, so the ``eosio.forum`` has formally become the official referendum system on the EOS mainnet.
+The EOS community approved this proposal in January 2019, so the ``eosio.forum`` has formally become the official referendum system on the EOS mainnet.
 Since then, EOS token holders have submitted numerous proposals on this contract to improve the mainnet governance and promote the development of the EOS mainnet.